 The work is part of the $6.06 million improvement project.
 Gulisek Construction, LLC is the prime contractor.
 Work on this project will be in accordance with Centers for Disease Control and state Department of Health guidance as well as a project-specific COVID-19 safety plan, which will include protocols for social distancing, use of face coverings, personal and job-site cleaning protocols, management of entries to the job-site, and relevant training.

 Route 19, Saw Mill Run Boulevard, Long-term Lane Restrictions Resume on Wednesday, 4/29 and Will Continue Through Early June

-PennDOT District 11 is announcing lane restrictions on I-79 in various locations in Allegheny County, will begin Monday, April 6 weather permitting.
+PennDOT District 11 is announcing long-term lane restrictions on Route 19 (Saw Mill Run Boulevard) in the City of Pittsburgh, Allegheny County, will resume Wednesday, April 29 weather permitting.